iisys-hof/map-matching-2/README.md

 optimal to the human eye.
 This example shows that in unclear situations, stochastic map matching still might decide for another solution than a human would.
+However, we also want to note that these particular examples are very rare and somewhat the worst-case.
+It was easier to find good examples than bad ones in our test data due to the high overall accuracy.
+Please try it out for yourself!

 Here is an overview of the accuracy on all example data set benchmarks from [data](data).
 See also [Benchmarks](#benchmarks) for the benchmark setup.